PANORAMIC: Discovery of an Ultra-Massive Grand-Design Spiral Galaxy at $z\sim5.2$

 \section{Conclusions}

-In this paper, we present the serendipitous discovery of a new ultra-massive galaxy identified in the pure parallel imaging survey PANORAMIC (in the COSMOS field).
+In this paper, we present the serendipitous discovery of the most distant ultra-massive spiral galaxy candidate identified in the pure parallel imaging survey PANORAMIC (in the COSMOS field).
 It has $z_{\rm phot} = 5.2^{+0.3}_{-0.2}$ well-constrained by a strong Balmer/4000 \AA ~break and consistent with the neighboring star-forming clump (Fig.~\ref{fig1}).
 After combining the JWST/NIRCam, HST, and ALMA data, we find the following extremely intriguing properties:

 \textbf{1.
 Quiescent bulge + large star-forming disk + spiral arms:} From the morphological analysis, Zhúlóng perfectly exhibits a classical bulge ($n=3.7\pm0.2$ and $R_{\rm e}=0.9\pm0.1$ kpc), a large face-on stellar disk ($n=1.2\pm0.1$, $R_{\rm e}=3.7\pm0.1$ kpc, and $b/a=0.99 \pm 0.01$) extending over 19 kpc, with spiral arms embedded in (Fig.~\ref{morphology_plot}).
 The SED analysis on different annular regions shows Zhúlóng has a quiescent-like core and a star-forming stellar disk (Fig.~\ref{fig3}).
 Compared to the stellar disk, the center core is $i$) red ($F150W-F444W=3.1$ mag); $ii$) has among the highest stellar mass surface densities measured among quiescent galaxies (log($\Sigma M_{\rm \star}/M_{\odot}$ kpc$^{-2}) = 9.91_{-0.09}^{+0.11}$; see Table \ref{table1}) -- revealing the build-up of the stellar bulge; and $iii$) and is quiescent -- indicating an inside-out galaxy growth (or quenching).
 For the bulge, we derive $\log (M_{\star, \rm bulge}/M_{\odot})=10.71_{-0.09}^{+0.10}$, log($\Sigma M_{\rm \star, \rm bulge}/M_{\odot}$ kpc$^{-2}) = 10.00_{-0.11}^{+0.09}$, and $B/T=0.5$.